About

 Parallel to the jewellery-making, I have produced two ‘green design’ work series of contemporary objects and sculptural lighting pieces designed and made in collaboration with wood artist Garvan McGrane and inspired by the elements water and air.

-In 2004 I completed a MA Degree in Design Studies from Central Saint Martins College of Art and Design, in London, where I lived for 8 years and established my design-craft-art practice.
+In 2004 I completed an MA Degree in Design Studies from Central Saint Martins College of Art and Design, in London, where I lived for 8 years and established my design-craft-art practice.

-Recently I set up a workshop/studio in Cork City, Ireland, where I have been dedicating time to figurative drawings and fine art prints.
+Since 2011 I have been dedicating time to figurative pencil drawings and fine art prints.
 I am currently working on a tradigital art series inspired by The Human Rights, womanhood and cross-cultural identity.

 Compact fluorescent lamps (which use up to a quarter of the electricity of incandescent bulbs therefore they have a key role in the efforts to fight climate change) are used in ALL lighting pieces.
 Sustainably managed wood is used in all sculptures.